f-erm/TUBerlin_ISIS_downloader/README.md

       you.
 It will move all files from src to dst (both given as path), whose names contain at least one of the terms given in list.
 One possible usecase would be to move all assignments to a seperate folder.
+      IMPORTANT: To be recognized by the script the files still need to be inside their designated coursefolders.
+You can create as many subfolders in there as you want and move your files to any of them, as long as they stay inside their coursefolder
       E.g: movefiles("/home/user/","/home/user/assignments",["Übung","Aufgabe","TUT"])